 A Dog’s Age

-When selecting a dog the dog’s age plays a large part in determining the right dog for you.
-If there are young toddlers in the house you may be better suited to a grown dog that will not teethe on your younger children and their toys.
-Another plus in picking a grown dog is that the breed specific rescues and breeders with full grown dogs will be able to tell you how well the dog interacts with children.
+Age can play a large part in determining the right dog for you.
+If there are young toddlers in the house, you may be better suited to a grown dog that will not teethe on your young children and their toys.
+Another plus in picking a grown dog is that the rescues and breeders may be able to tell you how the dog interacts with children.

-A particularly important factor for families when they are picking their dog is activity level.
-Families who live in an apartment are not well suited to dogs with particularly high energy levels although this can be remedied if you are a runner and are dedicated to giving your dog an adequate routine of exercise.
+Families who live in an apartment are not well suited to dogs with high energy levels unless the owners are dedicated to providing an adequate amount of exercise.
 Many families start with this intention and wind up dropping the ball.
-A high energy dog without any outlet for that energy is going to turn in to a destructive dog who is just plain bored.
+A high-energy dog without any outlet for their energy will likely become bored and destructive.

-In general working dog breeds are dogs that have high energy levels, working dog breeds are listed on the AKC website along with other categories of dog including: sporting, hound, terrier, toy, non-sporting, herding, and miscellaneous.
+In general, working dog breeds have high energy levels.
+Working dog breeds are one of the AKC classifications.
+Other classes include sporting, hound, terrier, toy, non-sporting, herding, and miscellaneous.

-One of the most basic factors in selecting a dog is the size of the dog; size includes both height and weight.
-Families living in a small apartment should consider getting a smaller breed of dog.
-Families with particularly small children should also be particularly careful when selecting a giant breed of dog, while breeds like Mastiffs can be graceful and gentle with children they also do not realize the sheer enormity of their size and can easily knock down small children.
+A dog’s size includes both its height and weight.
+Families living in a small apartment should consider a smaller dog.
+If you have small children, be careful when selecting a giant breed.
+While breeds like Mastiffs can be graceful and gentle with children, they also do not realize the sheer enormity of their size and can easily knock down small children.

-Another important thing to consider in choosing your pet is how smart they are in addition to how easily they can be trained.
-If you are looking for a dog to go on walks with you, you will need it to heel.
+If you are looking for a dog to go on walks with you, you want it to heel.
 If you are looking for a dog to catch a frisbee, you will need to know it is smart enough to be trained to do so.
 The examples go on and on.
-So, the smarter the dog, often the more trainable it is.
-But, there are some dogs that are almost too smart for their own good which can make them stubborn and difficult to train.
-You may want to review our list of the smartest dog breeds to see how one of these intelligent pups might fit into your world.
+Thus, the brighter the dog, the more trainable it is, in many cases.

 Dog Breed Selection Interactive Tool

-We recently discovered this interactive breed selection tool that may help you narrow down your best dog type so you can be more informed as you head into the exciting phase of meeting new dogs!
+We recently discovered this interactive breed selection tool to help you narrow down the best dog type for you.
+This gives you more information as you head into the exciting phase of meeting new dogs!

-Some people choose not to pick their puppy from the animal shelter and they choose to go with a local rescue group.
-Most, but not all, rescue groups specialize in certain breeds so it is important to research what breed would be the best match for you before contacting rescues.
-Nearly every breed in the books has a rescue organization dedicated to it and usually each organization has a division throughout the North East, South East, Central, and Western United States.
+Some people choose to go with a local rescue group instead of a shelter.
+Most, but not all, rescues specialize in specific breeds.
+So, it is essential to research what breed would be the best match for you before contacting rescues.
+Nearly every breed has a rescue organization dedicated to it, and usually, each one has a division throughout the Northeast, Southeast, Central, and Western United States.
+So it is very possible to find a dog breed that is specific or very close to what you want.

-A good breeder will be more than happy to offer you information on the health of your dog’s ancestors.
-A breeder will also give you more direction as far as picking the right dog for your needs.
-Knowing just what you are looking for in your new dog the breeder will be able to assess new puppies in terms of their dominance, their shyness and their overall personalities.
-These factors are much easier for a breeder to determine as they watch their puppies develop over the first few months of their life.
-When purchasing a dog from a breeder you should also make sure that you read the contract that your breeder gives you to sign prior to completion of the purchase.
-Most often a breeder’s contract will stipulate that your dog must be spayed or neutered and that if you ever find yourself needing to give up your dog it must be returned back to the breeder.
-In general purchasing a dog from a breeder is more costly and comes with more stipulations than the other two dog selection alternatives.
+Make sure that you read the contract that your breeder gives you to sign before completion of the purchase.
+Most often, a breeder’s contract will stipulate that your dog must be spayed or neutered and that if you ever need to give up your dog, it must be returned to the breeder.
+In general, purchasing a dog from a breeder is more costly and comes with more stipulations than a rescue.